danielledaeun1/Danielledaeun/README.md

 Hi there 👋👯 Welcome to my github page!

-For more organised contents, I recommand you to come visit my blog! https://danielledaeun.github.io/
+For more organised contents, I recommend you to come visit my blog! https://danielledaeun.github.io/

 🔭 Current research/projects:Survival analysis on certain disease using air pollutant datasets